HMS Avenger (1804): Royal Navy

 On 14 July Avenger captured the American ship Arab.

 Lloyd's List reported in October 1812 that Avenger had captured Adeline, sailing from London to Bath, Maine, but that the USS Constitution had recaptured Adeline and sent her into the United States.
 Avenger had captured Adeline on 7 August and Constitution had recaptured her on 15 August.

 Also in October Lloyd's List reported that Avenger had detained and sent into Newfoundland two vessels, Gleaner, which had been sailing from Lisbon for Boston, and Adriatic, which had been sailing from Corunna to New York.
 Gleaner was captured on 25 July.

 Fate

-Avenger sailed from St Johns, Newfoundland on 6 October 1812, but bad weather led Commander Johnson to attempt to return in the evening of 8 October.
+Avenger sailed from St. John's, Newfoundland on 6 October 1812, but bad weather led Commander Johnson to attempt to return in the evening of 8 October.
 Wind drove her aground in the narrows and she was unable to get off despite attempts to lighten her and use kedge anchors.
 The wind and waves pounded her, opening leaks.
 Although the crew manned the pumps throughout the night the water rose.
-In the morning boats came out from St Johns and were able to rescue the entire crew by 9a.m.
+In the morning boats came out from St. John's and were able to rescue the entire crew by 9a.m.